Article published in January 2016 on the BAIA blog.

 BAIA was started in 2006 by a very small group of Italians, my friends Michele Ursino, Matteo Daste, and Giorgio Ghersi.
 I joined the association only a few weeks after it was founded.
-The founders’ long term goal was to build a business community of Italians in San Francisco and in the Silicon Valley who didn’t identify themselves with the historical group of Italian-Americans or with those well-established Italians who had immigrated to California in the 70s and 80s.
+The founders’ long-term goal was to build a business community of Italians in San Francisco and Silicon Valley who didn’t identify with the historical group of Italian-Americans or with well-established Italians who had immigrated to California in the 70s and 80s.

 At the time, in the Bay Area, we were starting to see several professionally qualified Italians who moved here to take well-paid jobs.
 I was one of them.
-The existing local Italian associations, despite being very active, at the time were not targeting this new group of immigrants and their traditional cultural activities were not catching our attention.
+The existing local Italian associations, despite being very active at the time, were not targeting this new group of immigrants, and their traditional cultural activities did not catch our attention.

-Today the history repeats itself.
-The San Francisco Bay Area is becoming home of hundreds of young Italian professionals, mostly taking jobs in the tech industry or starting their own companies.
-BAIA seems to have some difficulty to stay relevant by capturing their attention and producing events able to attract young people.
+Today, history repeats itself.
+The San Francisco Bay Area is becoming home to hundreds of young Italian professionals, mostly taking jobs in the tech industry or starting their own companies.
+BAIA seems to have some difficulty staying relevant by capturing their attention and producing events able to attract young people.

-To expand our presence and visibility among those young Italians, at the begin of 2015 the board of BAIA decided to run an experiment, and they put me and Michele Ursino in charge of it.
+To expand our presence and visibility among young Italians, at the beginning of 2015, the board of BAIA decided to run an experiment and put Michele Ursino and me in charge.
 We decided to start a series of monthly meetings targeting people with a strong technical background.
-We selected the meetup.com platform as the main platform for the experiment.
-Meetup.com is a popular website that provides full support for building and running meetings of groups of people who share common interests.
+We selected Meetup.com as the primary platform for the experiment.
+Meetup.com is a popular website that provides full support for building and running meetings for groups of people with common interests.

 With Michele Ursino, we created a new Meetup group that we named BAIA Geeks, based on a set of basic rules, inspired by the traditionally open approach of the BAIA Association and by other popular meetups:

-- The meetup is open and fully transparent in every aspect of the organization: money, events, selection of the speakers, membership, rules.
+- The meetup is open and fully transparent in every aspect of the organization: money, events, speaker selection, membership, and rules.

-- The initial goal is to gradually reach a point where the meetup functions as a full bottom-up system: the meetup finances itself, selects the speakers and runs the meetings autonomously.
+- The initial goal is to gradually reach a point where the meetup functions as a fully bottom-up system: it finances itself, selects the speakers, and runs the meetings autonomously.

-- Differently, from other BAIA events, our meetups are intended to be a congregation of peers coming together for a talk by a speaker that is just one of the peers.
-Therefore, the Q&A session following the talk is replaced by a discussion where the group, in a very friendly way, can exchange experiences and technical opinions about the topic of the event.
+- Unlike other BAIA events, our meetups are intended to be a gathering of peers coming together for a talk by a peer.
+Therefore, the Q&A session following the talk is replaced by a discussion in which the group, in a very friendly way, can exchange experiences and technical opinions on the topic of the event.

-To date, we have already organized over 11 BAIA Geeks events, each one with a different speaker.
-The meetup group includes now about 300 members and is constantly growing.
-Bootstrapping the group required a lot of work from us, but the result is so rewarding that we want to continue and possibly keep expanding the group activities with more events, more speakers, and more members.
+To date, we have organized over 11 BAIA Geeks events, each featuring a different speaker.
+The meetup group now includes about 300 members and is constantly growing.
+Bootstrapping the group required a lot of work from us, but the result is so rewarding that we want to continue and possibly expand the group’s activities with more events, more speakers, and more members.

 A few notes from our very positive experience with BAIA Geeks:

-- After the first few initial events, we started noticing a very interesting and unplanned side effect: many people were starting to come to the meetups not only for the speakers but also for the group.
-The BAIA Geeks meetup provides a great opportunity to meet a group of similarly minded people and the regular schedule of the monthly events allow, not only to network but also to start building stronger and more personal relationships.
+- After the first few events, we started noticing a very interesting and unplanned side effect: many people were coming to the meetups not only for the speakers but also for the group.
+The BAIA Geeks meetup provides a great opportunity to meet a group of similarly minded people, and the regular schedule of monthly events allows not only networking but also building stronger, more personal relationships.
 At the meetings, it is not uncommon to hear people talking about building or starting something together.
-I don’t know if those talks are still at the stage of ideas or if they are already becoming something more substantial.
-From our point of view, as organizers, we consider this as the best reward for the time and energy we invested in BAIA Geeks.
+I don’t know whether those talks are still at the stage of ideas or already becoming something more substantial.
+From our point of view, as organizers, we consider this the best reward for the time and energy we invested in BAIA Geeks.

 2015 BAIA Geeks Meetups